The authentic vernacular and classical

 - Website, Dyad Communications design office

-ONG-ARD HAS FOCUSED HIS SEARCH FOR THE AUTHENTIC in the vernacular but sophisticated works found in such diverse places as italy and China, Nepal and India.
+ONG-ARD HAS FOCUSED HIS SEARCH FOR THE AUTHENTIC in the vernacular and classical language of the sophisticated works found in such diverse places as Italy and China, Nepal and India.
 In Italy, he has visited all of the villas of Andrea Palladio (1508–1580) — looking, drawing, and measuring — to try to understand their mysterious, enduring attraction.
 Palladio’s architecture is a source of interest for many reasons not the least of which is that he worked in a very methodical way.
-Like palladio, Ong-ard has drawn from the architecture of the past to derive a set of components that can be used in different combinations for different projects and clients.
-(All of Palladio’s villas employ a code of proportional relationships, derived in part from the architecture of ancient rome.)
+Like Palladio, Ong-ard has drawn from the classical architecture of the past to derive a set of components that can be used in different combinations for different projects and clients.
+(All of Palladio’s villas employ a code of proportional relationships, derived in part from the architecture of ancient Rome.)
 Incidentally, Colin Rowe — Ong-ard’s esteemed professor at Cornell — wrote the well-known treatise “The Mathematics of the Ideal Villa” (1947), a text that discusses architectural and organizational similarities in the works of Palladio and Le Corbusier.

 Ong-ard is a disciplined and careful designer who has transcended any hint of formula through his sensitivity to scale and proportion and by an innate and inventive compositional skill, an aspect of design that is basically intuitive.
 The courtyard and the deep sheltering overhangs seen in Thailand and the classicizing fronts of villas of the Veneto in the north of Italy are used repeatedly by Ong-ard and Palladio respectively, and never seem formulaic.
 It is difficult to both delicately balance a respect for the past and the demands of a new architecture and infuse a place with sentiment but not cross the line into sentimentality.
 Perhaps it is the handling of light, the atmosphere of repose, the subtle understatement, the fascination with and rigorous use of proportion and scale, and the tactile celebration of the materials that transcend issues of style and taste.